Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Dataset preparation and generation details

-\begin{enumerate} \item The maps have been cropped into sub maps and represented as images with 50×50 resolution (\ref{fig:np_dataset1}), where each pixel corresponds to 10×10 centimeters of the real environment (i.e. size of the map is 5×5 meters).
-As a result of this step, we have gotten 1000 different sub maps on which the collection of dataset is continued. \item One random position with three random orientations has been suggested for the agent in each sub map.
-The prediction of 10 forwarded positions for this agent has been noted for every case and for each sub maps supposing the speed of the agent is 0.3 m/sec.
-As a result of this step, 31 copy for each sub map will be generated.
-First one represents the static obstacles without agent, copies from 2 to 11, 12 to 21, and 22 to 31 represent the sub maps with static obstacles and each one of 10 position of agent and every one of three direction respectively. \item Every sub map is transformed into a costmap where each cell is filled with the reference potential. \begin{enumerate} \item Signed distance function (SDF) is calculated algorithmically for each cell on the map.
-SDF is equal to the distance from the current cell to the nearest obstacle border.
-It is positive for free space cells and negative for obstacle cells. \item Repulsive potential is calculated for each cell: $J_o = w_1(\pi / 2 + arctan(w_2-w_2SDF))$.
-This is a sigmoid function, which is low far from obstacles, asymptotically strives to $w_1$ inside obstacles, and has maximum derivative on the obstacle border. \end{enumerate} \item For the proposed algorithm, two robot footprints have been suggested.
-Both footprints correspond to a real Husky UGV mobile manipulator.
-The first one is with a folded arm, the second one is with an outstretched arm. \item For each footprint of the robot, the potential value has been obtained as a result of placement of this footprint with 10 random orientations in every pixel for each copy of every sub map.
-Repulsive potential is calculated for each random pose of the robot within the submap.
-For this purpose robot's footprint is projected onto the map according to the pose.
-The maximum potential among the footprint-covered cells is chosen as a repulsive potential. \end{enumerate}
+\begin{enumerate} \item The maps are cropped into sub-maps and represented as images with 50$\times$50 resolution (Fig.~\ref{fig:np_dataset1}), where each pixel corresponds to 0.1\,m (10$\times$10\,cm) in the real environment (i.e., each sub-map covers 5$\times$5\,m).
+This yields 1000 unique sub-maps for data generation. \item For each sub-map, one agent position with three orientations is sampled.
+Assuming 0.3\,m/s constant speed, 10 forward positions per orientation are generated (31 variants per sub-map: 1 static-only; 3$\times$10 with the agent). \item Every sub-map copy is transformed into a costmap where each cell is filled with the reference potential. \begin{enumerate} \item The signed distance function (SDF) is computed for each cell (distance to the nearest obstacle border; positive in free space, negative in obstacles). \item Repulsive potential per cell is $J_o = w_1(\pi/2 + \arctan(w_2 - w_2\,\mathrm{SDF}))$.
+This sigmoid is low far from obstacles, approaches $w_1$ asymptotically inside obstacles, and has maximum derivative on the obstacle border. \end{enumerate} \item Two robot footprints are used, both corresponding to a real Husky UGV mobile manipulator (folded and outstretched arm). \item For each footprint, the potential at each query pose is obtained by placing the footprint at 10 random orientations per pixel for each copy of every sub-map; the robot footprint is projected onto the map and the maximum potential over the covered cells is taken as the repulsive potential. \end{enumerate}

-Resulting dataset has a tubular shape with number of the sub map, values of position of the robot, position of the agent, and repulsive potential at these positions.